AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

    Exit criteria:

+   - 90% of tests are passed.
+   - exploratory testing was performed on New customer module.
    - To generate a unique account number and authentication data for the new customer.
    - To provide a confirmation message of successful registration.